PyO3/pyo3/guide/src/conversions/traits.md

   - if the argument is set, uses the given default value.
   - in this case, the argument must be a Rust expression returning a value of the desired Rust type.
   - if the argument is not set, [`Default::default`](https://doc.rust-lang.org/std/default/trait.Default.html#tymethod.default) is used.
+  - note that the default value is only used if the field is not set.
+    If the field is set and the conversion function from Python to Rust fails, an exception is raised and the default value is not used.
-  - this attribute is only supported on named struct fields.
+  - this attribute is only supported on named fields.

 For example, the code below applies the given conversion function on the `"value"` dict item to compute its length or fall back to the type default value (0):